isobit/ws-tcp-relay/README.md

 # ws-tcp-relay
 A relay between Websocket and TCP.
+All messages will be copied from all Websocket connections to the target TCP server, and vice-versa.

 ## Installation
 ```go get -u github.com/joshglendenning/ws-tcp-relay```